ardura/Actuate/README.md

 ## Signal Path
 ![actuate_flow](https://github.com/ardura/Actuate/assets/31751444/45ce1d56-d6c1-47b2-8bae-09633ecbbd2e)

+## Roadmap
+- [ ] Create a Preset Browser
+- [ ] Add more reverb styles
+- [ ] Add more decay styles
+- [ ] Fix some bandpass glitching on certain filter types
+- [ ] Create different stereo spreading algorithms
+- [ ] Make the GUI nicer - see Discussion https://github.com/ardura/Actuate/discussions/26
+- [ ] Look into making the preset loading more reliable
+- [ ] Fix text input not working (right now it's a OS safe workaround)
+- [ ] Fix file dialog in the process thread (right now it's a OS safe workaround)

 ## Known Issues
 - Naming presets and info may be unstable in non-windows environments as I have not tested those sorry